Your Guide to Becoming Self Employed

 Professional Indemnity & Personal Liability Insurance

 No matter what your business is, you must take out insurance.
 The type of insurance you take out for your business depends on the type, most commonly either professional indemnity or personal liability.
 Research both options carefully and decide which one is best for your business.
-To find out which insurance plans fit your self employed business best, check out Hiscox.

 Business Bank Accounts